I use this to generate the Server Admin Login value:

 One for-instance, for instance, is the SSIS Catalog requires Windows authentication for most administrative activities.
 It took me a while to understand why Windows authentication is necessary.
 I now get it, but the explanation is for another post.
 This has implications, such as:

-SQL Logins – not even sysadmins such as sa – cannot deploy SSIS projects to an SSIS Catalog.
+SQL Logins – even sysadmins such as sa – cannot deploy SSIS projects to an SSIS Catalog.
 Or execute SSIS packages.

 One exception: an Azure-SSIS SSISDB database hosted on an instance of Azure SQL DB can perform SSIS Catalog administration using a SQL Login.